 9. If you regularly cross a border to go to work (eg, between Northern Ireland and the Republic of Ireland) you won't be considered to be roaming.
 Under the new rules, if your phone 'logs' in to your home country's network for at least a short while each day, you won't be considered to be 'roaming' at any point that day.

 The same will apply to people living in Kent who can find that their phone switches to a French network every so often.
-And in fact, it's likely to apply to everyone travelling outside the UK in the EU on the day they arrive and the day they leave though we're checking this with the European Commission, which introduced the rules, and will update this story when we know more.
+And in fact, it will apply to everyone travelling outside the UK in the EU on the day they arrive and the day they leave.

 Obviously for most this won't make much difference in practice, as roaming charges are largely disappearing anyway.
 But if you're a heavy data user it means you're less likely to be caught out by 'fair use' rules.